Garvit512/vicara-ML-Engineer-Task/README.md

 python3 model.py
 ```

-For prediction or custom input (follow the input format)
+For prediction on custom input (follow the input format)

 ```
 python3 predict.py 2002,2397,1982